Friday, April 4, 2008 at 9:50 AM

 The dataloggers contain a 4GB flash card with a minimal Gentoo Linux installation.
 We've stripped down the startup process so that the boot times are as small as possible.
 We run an SSH daemon (which allows us to control the datalogger remotely), the datalogging program, and almost nothing else.

+The flash is partitioned into a system area and a 128MB log partition.
 Since the datalogger can lose power at any time, to avoid corruption of the root filesystem, that filesystem is always read-only.

 The log is organized into 4K blocks where each block is checksummed and numbered.
 At boot time the datalogger verifies every block and builds a list of all the uncorrupted blocks on the flash, in order.
 It also notes the greatest block number found and starts numbering new blocks from that point.
 Corruption of the flash is detected and silently ignored.